MariekeKopmels/ParticipatoryBudgeting/README.md

 This project is essentially a pipeline, consisting of the parts:

 - Data generation: generating voters' utilities for some projects.
 See the folder 'utilities'.
-- The voting stage: convert utilities into ballots of a certain format (e.g. approval voting).
+- The voting stage: 1) convert utilities into ballots of a certain format (e.g. approval voting) and 2) aggregate these ballots to form a single ranking of all projects.
 See the folder 'voting'.
-- The budgeting stage: convert the ballots into a selection of projects.
+- The budgeting stage: convert the final ranking of projects into a selection of projects that fits into the budget.
 - The evaluation stage: evaluate the selection of projects with metrics like satisfaction.

 ## Data generation